maxbueckert/Bac-Data/README.md

 # Bacteria-Database
-This website we provides growth conditions for a plethora bacteria species commonly used in research.
+This website we provides growth/incubations conditions for common bacteria species used in research.